psi1703/RaspberryPi/README.md

 ## Lab Setup Requirements

-Before running the installer, confirm the following:
+Before running the installer, confirm:

 * The Raspberry Pi is in the lab.
 * Internet access is available.
 * Raspberry Pi OS has been installed.
 * SSH or local console access is available.
 * The correct hardware profile is known.
-* The correct installer/profile is being used.
+* The correct repository files are present on the Pi.
 * The Pi has stable power.

 During setup, the installer may: